yosuke-furukawa/tower-of-babel/exercises/generator/problem.md

 In the last exercise you used `Iterable`s to generate loops.
 But the Iterable object did require a lot of overhead.
-With the new `generator` syntax its possible to do the same thing with less effort.
+With the new `generator` syntax it's possible to do the same thing with less effort.

 Here is an example of the generator syntax: